-Kwantlen has a student exchange agreement with a fashion school in London, England; Helsinki, Finland; Taipei and Tainan in Taiwan, and is developing further exchange opportunities.
+Kwantlen has a student exchange agreement with a fashion school in London, England; Helsinki, Finland; Taipei, Taiwan; Melbourne, Australia, and is developing further exchange opportunities.

 Students may challenge segments of the program for course work taken elsewhere and gain advanced standing at various levels.